Asheville Travel Practicalities

 For those with limited English proficiency, the Western Carolina Medical Society operates and helps fund Western North Carolina Interpreter Network (WIN), which offers trained medical interpreter services in approximately two dozen languages.

-Asheville Citizen-Times (14 O. Henry Ave., Asheville, 800-672-2472, www.citizen-times.com), owned by Gannett, is the largest daily newspaper in the region.
-The Scene, a tabloid section devoted to local entertainment, is published on Friday.
-Daily circulation is around 58,000 and Sunday about 68,000.
+Asheville Citizen-Times (14 O. Henry Ave., Asheville, NC 28801, 800-672-2472, www.citizen-times.com), owned by Gannett (“with the emphasis on the net”), is the largest daily newspaper in the region.
 The on-line edition has a pay wall.
+Check with the newspaper on mail subscription rates.

-Mountain Xpress (2 Wall St., Asheville, 828-251-1333, www.mountainx.com) is a popular free alternative tabloid with extensive coverage of local entertainment, restaurants, clubs and music.
+Mountain Xpress (2 Wall St., Asheville, NC, 28801, 828-251-1333, www.mountainx.com) is a popular free alternative tabloid with extensive coverage of local politics, entertainment, restaurants, clubs and music.
 It is published weekly on Wednesday.
-Print circulation is around 25,000.
-The on-line edition also is free.
+Print circulation is around 29,000 with distribution at about 800 locations in Asheville and the region.
+The paper claims a total readership of 75,000.
+The on-line edition, which gets 112,000 unique visitors a month, also is free.
+If you want to subscribe to the print edition by mail, send a check to Subscription Department, P.O.
+Box 144, Asheville, NC 28802.
+An annual subscription is $115, and a six-month subscription is $60.

-Hendersonville Times-News (106 Henderson Crossing, Hendersonville, 828-692-5763, www.blueridgenow.com), is a daily formerly owned by the New York Times Company and now a part of the Halifax Media Group.
-It has a circulation of around 15,000.
+Hendersonville Times-News (106 Henderson Crossing Plaza, Hendersonville, NC 28792, 828-692-0505, www.blueridgenow.com), is a daily formerly owned by the New York Times Company and now a part of the GateHouse Media group.
+It has a circulation of around 11,000 daily and 12,000 Sunday.
+Subscription rate for both print home delivery and online access is about $20 a month.

-Within the city of Asheville, the political scene is fairly progressive.
+Within the city of Asheville, the political scene is progressive.
 The city voted heavily for Barack Obama in both 2008 and 2012.
 It voted overwhelmingly for Hillary Clinton in 2016.
 Despite blacks making up only about 13% of the city’s population, Asheville elected its first African-American major, Terry Bellamy, in 2005, and she overwhelmingly won re-election in 2009.
 All of the current city council members are registered Democrats, although Republicans have had seats on the council in the past.
-The immediate former chief of police was a black man, and the current chief of police is a lesbian woman.

 Where Can I Find a Loo in Asheville?